 Hotel check-in time is different than IGHR registration start time.

 Minimal.
-Most courses will be conducted in the same building as the hotel and most meals.
-A few classes for some courses will be in libraries on campus in order to utilize the materials in those collections.
+Most courses will be conducted in the same building as the hotel and meals.
+A few sessions for some courses will be held in libraries on campus in order to utilize the materials in those collections.
 Most on campus transportation will be by UGA Campus Transit.

-Based on previous feedback, IGHR is providing a casual atmosphere.
-The beginning of June in Athens is generally warm and humid with cooler nights and the occasional rain storm.
+Based on previous feedback, IGHR is providing a casual professional atmosphere.
+July in Athens is generally hot and humid with the occasional rain storm.
 While most everything is under one roof, some will be traveling outside the facility.
 Also, classrooms may be cold so a light sweater or jacket is recommended.
-This is a professional educational experience, however, so attendees are expected to keep it neat and not too over the top in their wardrobe selections.

 IGHR is not offering any formal meals and the vast majority, if not all, the area restaurants promote a casual atmosphere—typical of a college town.
 See the FAQ "What should I bring with me?" for additional information on clothing to pack.